Supply Chain Defense

-This blog originally appeared on the site, Managed Sentinel - now a BlueVoyant Company.
+This blog originally appeared on Managed Sentinel - now a BlueVoyant Company.

-On September 22nd, 2020, Microsoft announced a rebranding of their threat protection portfolio as well as an emphasis on its tools becoming a components of an extended detection and response (XDR) rather then the more limited endpoint detection and response (EDR).
-The offering is extensive and appears to bring consistency on understanding threat visibility across the new reality of hybrid environment, where on-premises, private and public cloud and SaaS intermingle in one complex environment.
+On Sept.
+22, 2020, Microsoft announced a rebranding of its threat protection portfolio as well as an emphasis on its tools becoming a components of an extended detection and response (XDR) rather then the more limited endpoint detection and response (EDR).
+The offering is extensive and appears to bring consistency on understanding threat visibility across the new reality of hybrid environment, where on-premises, private and public cloud, and SaaS intermingle in one complex environment.
 The XDR is complemented by Azure Sentinel SIEM with its connectors capable of collecting data from all environments and act as a single pane of glass, correlation and orchestration tool.

 Below you will find a high-level mapping of the previous names for the various Microsoft security stack components and how they translate towards the new branding.